fdilke/scala-exps/notes/mottoes-vocab.md

 This shouldn't be a motto because we can trivially find an A => A, namely the identity.
 Indeed A => A is itself a motto.

+## Canonicality

+For purpose of enumeration, we're also not interested in mottoes that are alternate versions of existing ones, with letters reassigned.

+We therefore want to exclude B => B from consideration, given we already have A => A. So:

+A form is canonical if when the letters in it are listed by order of appearance, the result is an initial segment of the alphabet.

 ## What is a motto?

 Emerging definition: a form is a motto if

+- it is canonical

 - it can be uniquely solved without redundant arguments